coppercitybrewer/VMMenu/DOS/README.md

 DOSBox-X version 0.83.19

+sudo flatpak install flathub com.dosbox_x.DOSBox-X

+flatpak run com.dosbox_x.DOSBox-X

 Set a directory to mount for the .exes and the roms

 /home/something/zektorvm

-sudo flatpak install flathub com.dosbox_x.DOSBox-X

-flatpak run com.dosbox_x.DOSBox-X

 Set the parallel port in the configuration tool to the location of the parallel port of the system

 reallpt realport:/dev/parport0

+sudo usermod -a -G lp username

 Set the ZVGPORT